CityScrolls logo Explore Venice ›

 Glide under the bridge and observe the intricately carved faces on the bottom arches, each expressing a different emotion.

-Antonio Da Ponte's nephew designed the bridge after assisting his uncle in constructing Rialto Bridge.
+Antonio Da Ponte’s nephew designed the bridge, having first assisted his uncle in building the iconic Rialto Bridge.

 What to see nearby